David T. Beals III Studios for Art and Technology

 Dream it.
 Fabricate it.

 Beals Studios houses a wide array of digital fabrication tools, expertise, and a workspace that encourages interdisciplinary collaboration.
-This includes: eight Ultimaker FDM 3D printers, a Fuse1 SLS printer, three Epilog laser systems, two CNC mills, a desktop waterjet cutter, an industrial desktop vacuum former, and a tinkerspace for working with electronics.
-Additionally, there are various collaboration work areas, as well as a teaching space with high-end computers, an array of software, and an 84" interactive screen.
+This includes: eight Ultimaker FDM 3D Printers, one Fuse1 SLS Nylon 3D Printer, one Fuse3+ SLA Resin 3D Printer, three Epilog Laser Systems, two CNC Mills, one Wazer Waterjet Cutter, and one industrial Formech Vacuum Former.
+The lab houses a Classroom area with 12 powerful computers boasting an array of modeling and design software.
+The Classroom area also contains a teaching area with an 84” SurfaceHub which the lab computers can swiftly project to.
 This is all laid out in one space, allowing for work to flow seamlessly from ideation, to design, to iteration, to re-iteration.

 Workshops + Events

 Beals Studios hosts an assortment of workshops, events, and competitions throughout the year.
 This includes: our Sunday Workshop Series that offers workshops dialed into specific processes, seasonal events such as the 3D Printed Egg Hunt and the Mask Making event, and competitions and awards such as the Beals Studios Award of Excellence and Innovation.